eagleflo/mpyq/README.md

 ### From the command line

+You can extract all the files inside the archive from the command line.

+    ./mpyq.py -xf game.SC2Replay

+This will create a directory called 'game' with the files inside.

-You can print the header information from a given file from the command line.
+You can also print the header information from a given file.

-    ./mpyq.py game.SC2Replay
+    ./mpyq.py -If game.SC2Replay
     {'block_table_offset_high': 0,
      'extended_block_table_offset': 0,
      'block_table_offset': 65647,